daniel-schroeder-dev/aframe-wall-collide/README.md

 Attach the `wall-collide` component to any entity, and pass in the relevant parameters.

+## Caveats

+This only really works if your walls are aligned exactly along the x and z axes.

 ## Parameters

 | Parameter          | Default  | Description |